What Concrete Makes Worse

 }

 Six defer destroy lines.
 The function’s logic is the same, but half the lines are cleanup ceremony.
-This is not a cherry-picked example.
-This is what real Concrete code looks like when you work with multiple resources.
+Real Concrete code looks like this when you work with multiple resources.
 The ratio gets worse as functions get more complex.

 It is tempting to say “well, at least you can see every cleanup site.”
 That is true.
 It is the reason the alloc report works, the reason auditors can trace resource lifetimes without reading the implementation of every type, the reason the oracle experiment could identify unnecessary allocations mechanically.
 But when you are writing the code, you feel the weight.